pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetSaveVariables

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetSaveVariables() DaVinciFlowGraphDataRequestElementsNodeDataSaveVariables`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetSaveVariables() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesSaveVariables`

 GetSaveVariables returns the SaveVariables field if non-nil, zero value otherwise.

 ### GetSaveVariablesOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetSaveVariablesOk() (*DaVinciFlowGraphDataRequestElementsNodeDataSaveVariables, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetSaveVariablesOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesSaveVariables, bool)`

 GetSaveVariablesOk returns a tuple with the SaveVariables field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSaveVariables

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetSaveVariables(v DaVinciFlowGraphDataRequestElementsNodeDataSaveVariables)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetSaveVariables(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesSaveVariables)`

 SetSaveVariables sets SaveVariables field to given value.